MeesterMarcus/lorenzana-designs-website/landing.md

 		<header class="major">
 			<h2>Website Design</h2>
 		</header>
 		<p>Need a website?
 We'll get it done for you.
 We'll walk you through every step of the way and make sure you're getting what you're asking for.
-We use the latest technologies in design including Wordpress, SquareSpace, and static website generators such as Jekyll (what this website is built on).
-The best part?
-Our prices are competitive starting at $650 while still maintaining the type of design, layout and presentation you'd expect for over $1000.</p>
+We use the latest technologies in design including Wordpress as well as custom built solutions.</p>
 	</div>
 </section>